QuantEcon/lecture-python-intro/lectures/input_output.md

 | ma  | Manufacturing | fi  |    Finance     | go  |        Government         |

-An arrow from $i$ to $j$ implies that sector $i$ supplies some of its output as raw material to sector $j$.
+An arrow from $i$ to $j$ means that some of sector $i$'s output serves as an input to production of  sector $j$.

-Economies are characterised by many such complex and interdependent multisector production networks.
+Economies are characterised by many such links.

 A basic framework for their analysis is [Leontief's](https://en.wikipedia.org/wiki/Wassily_Leontief) input-output model.

-This model's key aspect is its simplicity.

-In this lecture, we first introduce the standard input-ouput model and approach it as a linear programming problem.
+After  introducing the input-ouput model, we describe some of its connections to linear programming.

-(TODO add link to lpp lecture)
+(XXXX TODO add link to lpp lecture)

 ## Input output analysis